 Recent empirical studies addressing teachers' identity tensions have significantly contributed to our understanding of the topic.
 For instance, Pillen, Beijard, and den Brok (2013a, b) focused on the identity tensions experienced by novice teachers in a series of studies.
 They concluded that while female teachers displayed more tensions, first-year beginner teachers suffered from a similar amount of tensions as the final-year student teachers, who were getting ready to start their careers.
 It was also concluded that identity tensions fell in three major categories: teachers' changing roles, failure to receive the support they anticipated, and contradictory views of learning to teach.
-In another study, Pillen, den Brok, & Beijard (2013) identified six profiles of teachers in regard with their identity tensions: "teachers struggling with (views of) significant others, teachers with care-related tensions, teachers with responsibility-related tensions, moderately tense teachers, tension-free teachers, and troubled teachers" (p.
-96).
-They also indicated that these profiles are subject to change and proper support and mentoring could help teachers develop coping strategies to reduce or alter tensions.
+In another study, Pillen, den Brok, & Beijard (2013) identified six profiles of teachers in regard with their identity tensions: "teachers struggling with (views of) significant others, teachers with care-related tensions, teachers with responsibility-related tensions, moderately tense teachers, teachers are subject to change and proper support and mentoring could help teachers develop coping strategies to reduce or alter tensions.